top of page

 I need specialty care.
 How do I apply to the program?

-Does PCPA provider interpretation services?
+Does PCPA provide interpretation services?

-Yes.
-We work with Cross Cultural Communications to provide interpretation services for medical appointments at no cost to our patients.
+Yes, when necessary, we work with Cross Cultural Communications to provide interpretation services for medical appointments at no cost to our patients.

 FAQs